romelmahmud/ph-L2B6-assingnment-1/README.md

 console.log(move); // Output: 0
 ```

-### String Enum
+### String Enums

 String enums allow assigning meaningful string values to enum members.
 This is useful when descriptive names are needed instead of numbers.
+In a string enum, each member has to be constant-initialized with a string literal, or with another string enum member.

 ```ts
 enum Color {